Morgan Horse: The Ultimate Guide to an Iconic Breed

 The United States has never known a more likable, adaptable horse than the Morgan.
 Renowned for its amicable personality and exquisite strength, the Morgan has served every function a horse possibly can since its development in the 1700s.
 Whether carriage pulling, harness racing, or transporting miners during the California Gold Rush, the Morgan Horse breed has touched nearly every corner of American equestrian history!

-Morgan Horse Physical Characteristics
+Morgan Equine Physical Characteristics

 What sets Morgans apart from other horse breeds are their pronounced withers and muscular compositions.
 They hold their heads and tails very high, giving them one of the most distinctive postures of any breed.
 People often say that Morgan horses have a proud look about them, and it's not hard to see why.
 The long neck, arched back, and expressive eyes make them appear to be holding themselves in an ever-alert, noble stance.